AndrasKovacs/normalization-bench/README.md

 #### TODO
 - Add bench figures without free memory options.
 - Add figures for AST interpreters.
-- Add OCaml, Coq, Agda, smalltt, Lean 3/4.
+- Add OCaml, Coq, Agda, smalltt, Lean 3/4, [mlang](https://github.com/molikto/mlang).
-- Benchmark molikto's [mlang](https://github.com/molikto/mlang), which is written in Scala but uses direct compilation to JVM bytecode instead of going through HOAS.

 #### Preliminary analysis & conclusions

 Modern JIT platforms suck at lambda calculus.
 There seems to be little sense in writing high-performance proof assistants in any of the JIT languages; plain hand-written interpreters in GHC are competitive with compiled JIT HOAS.
-Perhaps compiling directly to CLR/JVM bytecode would be better (benchmark TODO via mlang), but I am skeptical, and I would be hard pressed to implement that myself.
+Perhaps compiling directly to CLR/JVM bytecode would be better, but I am skeptical, and I would be hard pressed to implement that myself.

 A very high-effort solution is the Lean way: implement runtime system from scratch.
 I would also like to do this once for a minimal untyped lambda calculus, and just try to make it as fast as possible.
 I am sure GHC HOAS can be beaten this way, but I am not sure that the effort is worth it.